 Paralympian and World Champion

-Adams has appeared in television commercials, acted as a global spokesperson for multinational corporations, and worked as a journalist and commentator for the media.
-He served as chair of the Accessibility Committee for the Toronto 2008 Olympic Bid Committee, and is chair of the Ontarians with Disability Advisory Council.
-He is also a recent inductee into the Terry Fox Hall of Fame.
+Adams previously served as Chair of the Accessibility Committee for the Toronto 2008 Olympic Bid Committee, co-Chair of the Ontarians with Disability Advisory Council, and the Equity Advisory Group at the Law Society of Ontario.
+He is also a recent inductee into Canada’s Sports Hall of Fame.